oracle-livelabs/database-maa/zdm-physical-offline/source-db-provision/source-db-provision.md

 11. In few minutes , compute instance with database will be provisioned and running as below.
     ![Image showing provisioned compute instance](./images/prov-final.png)

-12. Take a note of the Public IP address of the compute instance which will used in later labs to access the source database system.
+12. Take a note of the Public IP address of the compute instance which will used to login to source database system.

+13. Collect the value of SYS password.

+    Login to the source database server using the Public IP and private ssh key.

-13. Please refer the value of RACPASSWORD variable in file /u01/ocidb/params.ini for SYS,SYSTEM,PDBADMIN and SYSMAN password.
+    Please refer the value of RACPASSWORD variable in file /u01/ocidb/params.ini for SYS,SYSTEM,PDBADMIN and SYSMAN password.

 You may now **proceed to the next lab**.

 ## Acknowledgements